11 T butter, softened

 Separately, whisk together flour and yeast.

-Beat on low speed only until combined.
+Combine on low speed only until combined.

 Allow dough to rest 5 mins so flour can absorb liquid.